jennschiffer/wpengine-deplizard/README.md

 I've been working on a bunch of WordPress projects hosted on WP Engine at Bocoup.
 This is the culmination of my work, based off of the education and scripts of @tkellen and @cowboy.

+This sets up an installation of WordPress where the database is empty and, therefore, forces you to go through the wizard to continue the setup.
+It also has the [underscores](https://github.com/automattic/_s) installed because we typically use that as the base theme for our projects.

+The deployment process makes it so you can set up the same WordPress project in minutes, and also has the directory structure to push to a WP Engine git repo with ease.
+I offered the name "DepLizard" to @brianloveswords and he didn't use it, SO HIS LOSS HUH.

 ### Dependencies